rolesucsd/Panpiper/README.md

     * The samples are divided into phylogroups with [PopPUNK](https://github.com/bacpop/PopPUNK)
 * Genome-wide association study
     * The pangenome is used with a continuous or binary phenotype to conduct a genome-wide association study with [Pyseer](https://github.com/mgalardini/pyseer)
+    * The wrapper scripts used to analyze and filter the data are predominantly taken from the pyseer package.

+Note: Be sure to cite all packages used in the pipeline.

 ## Installation